afsalthaj/afsalthaj.github.io/src/content/blog/silly-java-and-silly-python.md

 There's something quietly dangerous about borrowing a concept from one paradigm and dropping it into another without carrying over the rules that made it work in the first place.
 Java's `Optional` is a textbook case.
 Someone on the JDK team looked at `Option` in Scala (or `Maybe` in Haskell), thought _"that's neat, let's add it"_, probably got a pat on the back for the contribution, and shipped it — without the one property that made the original idea reliable: the Functor law.

-And that's the thing about moving fast with half the understanding.
-It _looks_ like progress.
-It _feels_ like progress.
-The API compiles, the tests pass (because no one wrote the test that matters), and everyone moves on.
-Meanwhile, every developer downstream inherits a subtle, silent contract violation that turns their `map` chains into landmines.
-The kind of bug that doesn't blow up in a unit test — it blows up in production, on a Friday, when someone maps over a `null` that was never supposed to exist.

-This isn't unique to Java.
-It's a pattern you see everywhere: a concept gets popularised, someone copies the syntax but not the semantics, ships it under deadline pressure, and the rest of us spend years working around the gap.
-The irony is that _not_ adding `Optional` would have been the more honest choice.
-At least then, developers would know they're on their own with `null`.
-Instead, Java gave them a false sense of safety — which, arguably, is worse.

 ## How about in Scala (and other comparatively better languages)?

 Well the answer is if `null` is considered a value (may be for some legacy/bad reasons), then `Some(null)` is possible in Scala, unlike Java, and thereby holding on to the above law.
 PS: Avoid nulls as much as possible.